10 reasons to end privatisation now

 Private companies don’t necessarily have much incentive to work together and share information.
 This makes it difficult to provide an integrated service.

-The cost of the internal market in the NHS is at least £4.5 billion a year.
+Privatisation is fragmenting our NHS and the cost of the internal market is at least £4.5 billion a year.

 Councils and government departments are responsible for meeting the needs of the public – but privatisation means less flexibility for changing circumstances.